roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/burning-bootloader.md

 11. “Disconnect” and close the “STM32CubeProgrammer” tool.

-:::warning
+:::warning ⚠️ WARNING
-:warning: Disconnect your RAK7204 in your Windows PC and do not forget to remove the Jumper on the Boot Line Pins to work in Normal Mode.
+ Disconnect your RAK7204 in your Windows PC and do not forget to remove the Jumper on the Boot Line Pins to work in Normal Mode.

 :::